Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 or

-Create a container using ContainerClient.
+Create a container using BlobContainerClient.
 ```java
 blobContainerClient.create();
 ```

 ### Uploading a blob from a stream

-Upload data stream to a blob using BlockBlobClient generated from a ContainerClient.
+Upload data stream to a blob using BlockBlobClient generated from a BlobContainerClient.

 ```java
 BlockBlobClient blockBlobClient = blobContainerClient.getBlockBlobClient("myblockblob");